t0nyliang/eFlesh/README.md

 ## Sensor Design

-To run the cut-cell microstructure optimizers and generate the lattice structures, you need to build the microstructure_inflators tools.
+gTo run the cut-cell microstructure optimizers and generate the lattice structures, you need to build the microstructure_inflators tools.
 The build system will automatically handle TBB dependencies, but you may need to install Boost manually.

 ### Prerequisites
 - **Boost 1.54+**: Install from [boost.org](https://www.boost.org/users/history/version_1_83_0.html) or use your system package manager